Homefront: The Revolution

 Intro Sequence

-The intro sequence seemingly went through drastic overhauls.
-There are traces of an early version where the player meets with Harvey and they pass through some checkpoints to the safehouse.
-There's some boosting over fences, and such.
+The intro sequence seemingly underwent drastic overhauls.
+There are traces of an early version in which the player meets Harvey and passes through some checkpoints to the safehouse.
+There's some boosting over fences and such.

 Cut Gameplay Features